-nuptial cannot be bastardized except on direct evidence of distance.

-DENIAL OF THE LEGITIMACY OF A CHILD-

-Sec.2 of the Muslim Personal Law Shariat Application Act, 1962 provides that, "Notwithstanding any custom or usage, in all cases questions regarding succession, legitimacy, bastardy, will, gifts, wakf, marriage, property.....subject to the provisions of any enactment for the time being in force shall be the Muslim personal law(Shariat) in cases where the parties are Muslim".
+of a relationship is considered a relevant fact71.
+In Mohd Haneefa vs. Pathummalbeevi states that an infant born in nuptial cannot be bastardized except on direct evidence of distance72.
+DENIAL OF THE LEGITIMACY OF A CHILD- Sec.2 of the Muslim Personal Law Shariat Application Act, 1962 provides that, "Notwithstanding any custom or usage, in all cases questions regarding succession, legitimacy, bastardy, will, gifts, wakf, marriage, property.....subject to the provisions of any enactment for the time being in force shall be the Muslim personal law(Shariat) in cases where the parties are Muslim"73.
 Where both parties are Muslim the above provision applies and creates a conflict against Article.128 of QSO,1984.
 Under Pakistani law, the father denies the legitimacy of a child if he is not born within a stipulated period prescribed under Ar.128 of QSO,1984.
 While Muslim personal law (Shariat) is a well-settled rule in this context.
-According to Imam Abu Hanifa, the paternity of the child or legitimacy of a child must be denied by the father promptly after the nativity of a newborn but according to Imam Muhammad and Imam Yousaf father denies the legitimacy of a child within 40 days after the nativity of a newborn (within the post-natal duration).
-Islamic law does not permit anyone to deny the paternity of a child after a stipulated period.
-And all of
+According to Imam Abu Hanifa, the paternity of the child or legitimacy of a child must be denied by the father promptly after the nativity of a newborn74 but according to Imam Muhammad and Imam Yousaf father denies the legitimacy of a child within 40 days after the nativity of a newborn (within the post-natal 71 See the Article.64(opinion on relationship when relevant) of QSO,1984 by M. IQBAL (PLD publishers) revised edition 2018-page: 121.
+72 1972 K.L.T.
+512 73 See the Sec.2 of Shariat Muslim personal law.

-1972 K.L.T.
-512

-&lt;sup>71 See the Sec.2 of Shariat Muslim personal law.